-Due to Apple's privacy restrictions for files and folders containing personal data in macOS Mojave 10.14 and higher, Code42 cannot back up files from locations like the Desktop, Documents, Downloads, Contacts, Photos, Mail and removable volumes until you grant access to the Code42 app.
-A warning message shown below might appear when starting the Code42 app:
+Due to Apple's privacy restrictions for files and folders containing personal data in macOS Mojave 10.14 and higher, CrashPlan cannot back up files from locations like the Desktop, Documents, Downloads, Contacts, Photos, Mail and removable volumes until you grant access to the CrashPlan app.
+A warning message shown below might appear when starting the CrashPlan app:

-As per the warning message, click the link (also here macOS_not_backing_up_files_with_personal_data) for instructions on how to allow full disk access for the Code42 app in order to backup files with what Apple considers to contain personal content within.
+As per the warning message, click the link (also here macOS_not_backing_up_files_with_personal_data) for instructions on how to allow full disk access for the CrashPlan app in order to back up files that Apple consider contain personal content.
 The above warning should then no longer display.

-If you decide not to allow Code42 access to backup your personal data, and do not want this warning message to display each time, then select the 'Do not show this warning again' checkbox to prevent the warning from appearing the next time you open the Code42 app.
+If you decide not to allow CrashPlan access to back up your personal data, and do not want this warning message to display each time, then select the 'Do not show this warning again' checkbox to prevent the warning from appearing the next time you open the CrashPlan app.

-Does the Code42 CrashPlan app perform any virus or malware scanning?
+Does the CrashPlan app perform any virus or malware scanning?

 No. Recommended practice is to have anti-virus software installed and up to date on all of your devices.
 The University provides Sophos Endpoint Agent for this purpose.
 Contact your local IT Support, if you do not have access to this software.

-Can Code42 CrashPlan help recover from viruses and/or malware infection?
+Can CrashPlan help recover from viruses and/or malware infection?

-Yes, but as above, Code42 CrashPlan does no virus or malware scanning itself.
+Yes, but as above, CrashPlan does no virus or malware scanning itself.
 It can help recovery from such a situation through the multiple versioning of files it holds in its backup store, thus allowing you to restore versions of files backed up prior to the point of infection and corruption.
-However, a prerequisite step to restoring your data in this situation is to ensure that you have a 'clean' system to restore to; thus you will need to have installed an up to date copy of anti-virus software on your machine before you restore any files back to it.
+However, a prerequisite step to restoring your data in this situation is to ensure that you have a 'clean' system to restore to; thus you will need to have installed an up-to-date copy of anti-virus software on your machine before you restore any files back to it.
 This applies equally, if you are restoring your data back to a new, replacement machine.
-A simple step by step guide on both of these scenarios can be found on the CrashPlan support site from this link: Recovering from viruses and malware.
+The simple guide for both of these scenarios, Recovering from viruses and malware, can be found on the CrashPlan support site.

-A copy of the encryption key is also kept in the Code42 keystore for limited use cases: for web-based restore, when a user is replacing an old computer with a new one and wishes to restore the data to it, and when a user asks an administrator to initiate a 'push' restore to another device / computer.
-In all cases the key remains private to the user and Code42 has no visibility of it, nor the means to gain visibility.
-For further information on this topic see how Code42 handles your encryption keys.
+A copy of the encryption key is also kept in the CrashPlan keystore for limited use cases: for web-based restore, when a user is replacing an old computer with a new one and wishes to restore the data to it, and when a user asks an administrator to initiate a 'push' restore to another device / computer.
+In all cases the key remains private to the user and CrashPlan has no visibility of it, nor the means to gain visibility.
+For further information on this topic see how CrashPlan handles your encryption keys.

 What data does CrashPlan hold about me?